Steubenville High School rape case: Leaked evidence

 On December 24, 2012, following national newspaper coverage, the hacker collective Anonymous and other hackers threatened to reveal the names of other unindicted alleged participants.
 In December 2012, KnightSec, an offshoot of Anonymous, hacked an unaffiliated website, posting a demand for an apology by school officials and local authorities, who had allegedly covered up the incident in order to protect the athletes and school's program.
 KnightSec followed up their December hack on January 1, 2013, posting a video featuring the "self-proclaimed 'rape crew' from the night of the attack, making jokes about what had happened".
-There are allegations that more people participated in the incident.
+There are allegations that more people participated in the crime.
 One of the hackers was later indicted under the federal Computer Fraud and Abuse Act.
 Deric Lostutter, who donned a Guy Fawkes mask and was interviewed by CNN, was later raided by the FBI with a warrant targeting his involvement in the hacking of a site, even though somebody else acknowledged being responsible for the hacking.

 Saltsman v.
 Goddard

 Saltsman v.
 Goddard concerned an effort by the parents of Cody Saltsman, a teenage boy from Steubenville, to stop blogger Alexandria Goddard's website from publishing allegedly defamatory posts about their son.
 The parents sued Goddard and a dozen anonymous posters in October 2012; a legal blogger labeled it a SLAPP suit.
 The lawsuit asked for an injunction against the blogger, a public apology stating that the boy was not involved in the rape and $25,000 in damages.
-The ACLU became involved on behalf of Goddard and the anonymous posters.
-Most of the specific statements outlined in the Saltsman's lawsuit did not rise to the level of defamation as alleged.
+Goddard was defended in the suit by First Amendment lawyer Marc Randazza.
+Most of the specific statements outlined in the Saltsmans' lawsuit did not rise to the level of defamation as alleged.
 The majority of local anonymous posters named in the lawsuit via their online nametag perceived this lawsuit as merely an avenue to learn their identity.
 The case was dismissed with prejudice in December 2012 after Goddard agreed to post a statement that the boy was remorseful about his role in the aftermath of the Steubenville High School rape case.